Can You Sell Items Left Behind by a Tenant?

 Protection from Financial Damages

-Many states grant landlords an automatic lien on articles left behind by tenants in order to protect the landlord from financial damages when a tenant fails to pay rent or breaks the lease agreement.
+Many states grant landlords an automatic lien on tenant's items left behind in order to protect the landlord from financial damages when a tenant fails to pay rent or breaks the lease agreement.

 Requirement to Locate Ex-Tenants before Disposal of Property

 Still other states require the landlord to properly store abandoned property for a certain period of time or they require the landlord to dispose of the abandoned property in a certain manner rather than sell it.
-Each state has a different statute and set of procedures in place that every landlord should familiarize themselves with to prevent conflicting with the law when dealing with a tenant's abandoned property.
+During this holding period, ensuring the security of the abandoned property is essential to prevent loss or theft.
+Each state has a different statute and set of procedures in place that every landlord should familiarize themselves with to prevent conflicting with the law when dealing with a tenant’s abandoned property.
+It is also important to distinguish between the landlord as the owner of the property itself and the tenant as the owner of personal belongings left behind.